Why get involved in research?

 Students in co-op wanting to pursue research may be interested in the Co-op Research Certificate.
 This certificate was designed to recognize students who have multiple work terms in research-focused positions.
 For more information, please visit the Co-operative Education webpage.

-Velocity Science provides students who are interested in building a science start-up with the resources to begin developing their companies.
-Students, as a part of Velocity Science, will have access to mentors, a wet lab, technical resources and more, to prototype their ideas.
+Concept Science provides students who are interested in building a science start-up with the resources to begin developing their companies.
+Students, as a part of Concept Science, will have access to mentors, a wet lab, technical resources and more, to prototype their ideas.

 Honours thesis and capstone project courses